Verification of Quantitative Temporal Properties in RealTime-DEVS: Abstract

 \section{Abstract}

 Real-Time DEVS (RT-DEVS) can model systems with quantitative temporal requirements.
-Ensuring that such models verify some temporal properties requires to use something beyond simulation.
-In this work we use the model checker Uppaal to verify a class of recurrent quantitative temporal properties appearing in RT-DEVS models.
+Ensuring that such models verify that kind of temporal properties requires to use something beyond simulation.
+In this work we use the model checker Uppaal to verify a class of recurrent quantitative temporal properties appearing in RT-DEVS models, even though Uppaal cannot deal in general with this kind of properties.
+In order to overcome these limitations we use the technique known as automata observer.
 Secondly, by introducing mutations to quantitative temporal properties we are able to find errors in RT-DEVS models and their implementations.
 A case study from the railway domain is presented.

 \keywords{real-time system, real-time DEVS, Uppaal, model checking, specification mutation}